paragliding training center

 Oil leaking from the engine crankcase or the redrive will be clear, not black.
 It could be a leak in a crankshaft seal but this is not as common as a leak in a redrive seal or from the fill plug.
 Engine oil is thinner than the heavier oil used in the redrive.
 As the oil from both the redrive and the engine has not been burned (run through the engine), it is hard to tell them apart.
 The easiest way to tell the difference is to remove the redrive and pressure test it (about 5 PSI) or to heat it with a heat gun (see two paragraphs down).
 If there are no leaks in the redrive, the source of the leak is likely a bad crankshaft seal.
 Leaks in the redrive must be repaired promptly.

 A leaking crankshaft seal is not worth repairing unless it is more than a few drops every time you fly.
-The oil will typically appear at the lower joint of the redrive and the engine crankcase.
+The oil will typically appear at the lower joint of the redrive (Top 80 – others similar) and the engine crankcase.

-Note: if the exhaust manifold leaks but a few drops now and then, this is not important.
-Over-tightening the exhaust springs will ruin them and cause premature wear of the exhaust manifold gasket.
+Note: if the exhaust port leaks but a few drops now and then, this is not important.
+Over-tightening the exhaust springs will ruin them and cause premature wear of the copper exhaust flange gasket.

 If you notice light-colored (not black) oil around the base of your Miniplane engine, on the redrive or muffler, you probably have a leak in the redrive seal or, much less often, a leak in the redrive housing itself.
 Redrive oil falling on the muffler, however, may become black in color from being burned.